COVID-19 Updates

 No, but while masks will no longer be required, we strongly encourage their use, as face coverings are still a valuable tool in the fight against COVID-19, especially in large group settings.
 We fully support and respect those who wish to continue wearing face coverings.

-If the clinical site allows exemptions, the student will be tested twice/week.
 If the clinical site will not take unvaccinated students, please consult with your department chair to discuss options for the student.

 Yes.
 Attendance requirements are governed by existing policy and have not changed.